lloydbayley/lloydbayley.github.io/_posts/2025-05-22-mac-customisations.md

 ## Dock Magnification

-This is not for everyone but I've found that having magnifiction turned on for the dock at the bottom just gives a better indication of what app I'm about to click on.
+This is not for everyone but I've found that having magnification turned on for the dock at the bottom just gives a better indication of what app I'm about to click on.
 This is completely a personal preference and you will either love it or hate it.

 In Settings, scroll down on the left-hand menu, select Desktop & Dock.
 On the right-hand pane, you will see Magnification at the top-right.
 You can play with the setting here.